 Skills for Change Project:

+A social change project is organized at the end of the project cycle to allow participants apply the skills they have learnt in presenting a solution to the challenge.
 The Skills for Change project provides a platform for participants to apply and demonstrate the newly acquired skills learnt through a social change project whereby each student is required to identify a social problem, proffer an innovative solution and present a plan of action to implement this solution.

-These are showcased during the career mentoring open day, subjected to the scrutiny of judging panel and the most innovative ideas are awarded.
-SOSF CONNECT: After the completion of the Bridge program, alumni (ex-students) who are referred to as ambassadors are given further opportunities called ‘SOSF CONNECT’, where ambassadors (alumni) are continuously supported to
+After the completion of the Bridge program, alumni (ex-students) who are referred to as ambassadors are given further opportunities called ‘SOSF CONNECT’, where ambassadors (alumni) are continuously supported to sustain action plans or start new initiatives.

 The SOS Headstart is the entrepreneurship focused programme.
-The program is an integrated business start-up and scale intervention incorporating training, mentoring, funding, networking and advisory services.
+The program is an integrated business start-up and scale intervention incorporating training, mentoring, funding, networking and advisory services. xxxxxx

 HEADSTART FOR INDUSTRIALPRENEUR